SlothsAreLazyTho/Fortnite-Exchange/README.md

 ## Getting started.
-Run the jar file via a run.bat file.
+Run the exe file via a run.bat file.
 It will open a screen for logging in to epic games.
 After doing the login procedure you will get a link look like this.

 ```